-3.1 Refer to the University's Glossary of Terms for definitions of terms as they specifically relate to policy documents.
+3.1 Please refer to the University's Glossary of Terms for policies and procedures.

-4. Preparing for a promotion application
+4. Preparing for a Promotion Application

-4.1 People and Culture can coordinate information sessions for prospective applicants, held around the time of the call for applications.
+4.1 People and Culture may coordinate an information session/s for prospective applicants, which is held around the time of the call for applications and ensures the Application Form and Instructions for Applicants are available.